-If your projector’s image is red, check your input signal’s settings.
+Check your input signal’s settings if your projector’s image is red.
 In addition, verify your VGA cable and make sure it isn’t damaged.

 STAT: According to analyst Matthew Ball, the “big six” studios — Warner Bros., Walt Disney, 20th Century Fox, Paramount, Sony, and Universal — produced 20-25 blockbuster films fifteen years ago.
 By 2019, some studios were making as few as nine films. (source)